rajuwins/gocity/README.md

 Prerequisite
 ---------------
-This was needed for Braintree frames(there is scope of improvement not to do this) Set chromeWebSecurity to false in your configuration file (cypress.json by default)` {
+This was needed for Braintree frames(there is scope to improve not to do this).

+Set chromeWebSecurity to false in your configuration file (cypress.json by default)

+{
   "chromeWebSecurity": false
 }